spizeck/Sea-Saba-Knowledge-Base/docs/index.md

 Our Knowledge Base is structured into several key categories, each containing specific information and guidelines pertinent to various aspects of our operations:

+- **General Information**: Generalized information valuable to team members covering various aspects of our operations, including basic protocols and company policies.
 - **Retail Operations**: Guidelines on opening/closing routines, POS system usage, and adherence to standard operating procedures for seamless retail management.
 - **Diving Operations**: Detailed guides on diving procedures, equipment handling, and safety protocols.
 - **Booking and Customer Service**: Step-by-step processes on managing bookings, customer interactions, and FAQs.
-- **Maintenance Procedures**: Information on maintaining diving gear, boats, and other equipment.
 - **Emergency Protocols**: Guidelines on handling emergencies, first aid procedures, and contact information.
+- **Equipment**: SOPs and maintenance procedures for diving gear, boats, and other equipment.
 - **Training Materials**: Resources for ongoing training and certification for our diving instructors and staff.

 ## How to Use This Knowledge Base